zakarya/material-starter/README.md

-# Material Starter is a starter for rich component libraries using angular-material
+# Material Starter

+a starter for rich component libraries using angular-material